Mental Health Courts

 Monitoring and treating offenders with serious mental illness in a mental health court can be more effective, efficient, and less expensive than the remedies available through traditional justice system approaches.

-As of July 2018, Florida has 23 mental health courts operating in 14 circuits.
+As of February 2019, Florida has 25 mental health courts in operation.